bghannad/julia/doc/src/manual/code-loading.md

    An environment's `graph` is a multilevel map which assigns, for each `context` UUID, a map from names to UUIDs, similar to the `roots` map but specific to that `context`.
 When Julia sees `import X` in the code of the package whose UUID is `context`, it looks up the identity of `X` as `graph[context][:X]`.
 In particular, this means that `import X` can refer to different packages depending on `context`.

-- **paths:** `uuid::UUID` ⟶ `path::String`
+- **paths:** `uuid::UUID` × `name::Symbol` ⟶ `path::String`

-   The `paths` map assigns UUIDs to locations of entry-point source files for packages.
-After the identity of `X` in `import X` has been resolved to a UUID via `roots` or `graph` (depending on whether it is loaded from the main project or an dependency), Julia determines what file to load to acquire `X` by looking up `path[uuid]` in the environment.
+   The `paths` map assigns a UUID and a name to the location of the entry-point source file of that package.
+After the identity of `X` in `import X` has been resolved to a UUID via `roots` or `graph` (depending on whether it is loaded from the main project or an dependency), Julia determines what file to load to acquire `X` by looking up `paths[uuid, :X]` in the environment.
 Including this file should create a module named `X`.
-After the first time it is loaded, any package import that resolved to the same `uuid` will get the same module.
+After the first time this package is loaded, any import resolving to the same `uuid` will simply create a new binding to the same already-loaded package module.

 Each kind of environment defines these three maps differently, as detailed in the following sections.